 Azure Cache for Redis pricing is here.
 The pricing page lists pricing as an hourly and monthly rate.
 Caches are billed on a per-minute basis.
 The period is measured from time a cache is created until the time that a cache is deleted.
 There's no option for stopping or pausing the billing of a cache.

-Can I use Azure Cache for Redis with Azure Government Cloud, Azure China 21Vianet Cloud, or Microsoft Azure Germany?
+Can I use Azure Cache for Redis with Azure Government Cloud or Azure China 21Vianet Cloud?

-Yes, Azure Cache for Redis is available in Azure Government Cloud, Azure China 21Vianet Cloud, and Microsoft Azure Germany.
+Yes, the Basic, Standard, and Premium tiers of Azure Cache for Redis are available in Azure Government Cloud and Azure China 21Vianet Cloud.
 The URLs for accessing and managing Azure Cache for Redis are different in these clouds compared with Azure Public Cloud.